3moorebbb-sketch/MEP-Unified-Architecture/README.md

 The architecture hypothesizes capturing the chaotic infrared heat generated at the "Edge of Chaos" (the active processing zone).
 Using Phononic Metamaterials to focus the phonons, and Thermoelectric Generators (Seebeck Effect) to capture the gradient, it theorizes transforming heat back into usable electrical voltage and optical bandwidth.

-3. The HTML Proof of Concept (The Sandbox)
+3. Empirical Instruments & Sandboxes

-This repository includes working, browser-executable physics simulations that demonstrate the core concepts of the MEP framework:
+This repository includes a progression of browser-executable physics simulations, moving from visionary aesthetics to rigorous empirical testing:

-index.html - The unified presentation layer and fractal swarm simulator.
+index.html (The Vision): The conceptual presentation layer and aesthetic fractal swarm simulator.

-thermal_chip_sandbox.html - Demonstrates how chaotic entropy (heat) crystallizes into lossless topological pathways.

-ignition_sequence.html - The Mandelbrot kernel simulation, visualizing recursive phase rotation.

-fractal_swarm_sandbox.html - Visualizes Thermodynamic Entanglement and Topological Echo Memory across a swarm.
+fractal_swarm_sandbox.html: Early visualization of Topological Echo Memory across a swarm.

+ignition_sequence.html: Early Mandelbrot kernel simulation.

+thermal_chip_sandbox.html: Early visualization of entropy crystallization into pathways.

+thermal_logic_gate.html (The Existence Proof): Demonstrates that continuous phase-rotation and thermal coupling can implement basic Boolean logic gates (AND, OR, XOR).

+continuous_logic _cascade.html (Cascaded Continuous Logic): A fixed-topology, distance-weighted wave lattice that tunes into logical regimes via a single global energy parameter.

+engine_self_organizing_lattice.html (Adaptive Kuramoto-Hebbian Lattice): The ultimate unit cell.
+Demonstrates that a homogeneous continuous lattice can grow excitatory and inhibitory paths via phase-dependent plasticity, and can be trained via supervision and frozen for inference.

 4. Real-World Validation & Literature